 – If pages load slowly: switch to a different Japan server, or temporarily disable other extensions that could interfere with network traffic.

 – If you suspect leaks: re-check DNS/WebRTC protections, and consider toggling kill switch settings or enabling auto-reconnect.
+Planet vpn firefox extension: a comprehensive guide to installing, using, and optimizing Planet VPN on Firefox 2026

 Frequently Asked Questions